Grizzly bear with her two big cubs in the green grass with snowy hills behind them in Alaska

 Internal Flights

 Most floatplane flights will depart Kodiak to meet the Ursus in late morning and return to Kodiak mid-afternoon.
 The exact times will vary according to weather and other logistical factors.
 There is a strict luggage limit of 50 lbs of baggage per person (including carry-ons and camera equipment) on floatplane flights.
 Hard shell luggage is not recommended.
 We recommend bringing a small duffel bag to pack for the few days on the boat.
-Any excess luggage can be stored at the Kodiak Inn or Land’s End Resort and retrieved upon return to Kodiak.
+Any excess luggage can be stored at the Kodiak Compass Suites or Land’s End Resort and retrieved upon return to Kodiak.

 Activities